weaverbel/intro-computational-thinking/content/4-lesson.md

 The name values can also be called *variables*, because the value will vary each time the loop runs through the text.

-The same piece of code could be used for any countring exercise by changing the list variables and the input source.
+The same piece of code could be re-used for any counting exercise by changing the list variables and the input source.

 {% include figure.html img="loop-diagram.png" alt="How loops work" caption="Loops in programming" width="65%" %}